-Being able to guide teams towards a goal and encouraging collaboration is an essential part of certain roles, like project management and any leadership position.
+Being able to guide teams towards a goal and encouraging collaboration is an essential part of certain roles, like project management and leadership positions.
 To be successful, you’ll need a broad set of facilitation skills.

 Facilitation is the act of making group processes easier and more productive.
 A facilitator guides discussions, breaks information down into easily digestible parts and encourages open communication, to get a team working together towards a large or complex goal.
 This role often involves handling complicated group dynamics and creating a safe environment for open dialogue.